Skills Intelligence

 Translated into three concrete evaluation criteria:

+2. Human in the loop.
 AI inference on workforce data will always carry some error rate.
 The question is whether the platform has structured mechanisms to catch it, manager reviews, employee validation checkpoints, feedback flows, that keep the data honest over time.

+3. A feedback loop that improves accuracy.
 A static AI isn't really intelligent.
 The best implementations use human-in-the-loop corrections not just to fix individual errors, but to continuously refine the underlying model.
 If what humans review doesn't feed back into improved future accuracy, the system is getting staler every day it runs.

-The Hidden Cost of Acting on Bad Data
+The Real Cost of Workforce Data Quality

 The stakes here are not just platform performance metrics.
-Bad workforce data drives bad workforce decisions, and at enterprise scale, that compounds quickly.
+Bad workforce data drives bad workforce decisions — and at enterprise scale, that compounds quickly.

 Any skills and work intelligence solution, if it's connecting to your business outcome, it's a good solution.
 If it's not, then it's just a buzzword.